Implementing Double Submit CSRF Tokens in React

 Exact Symptom & Operational Context

 Developers typically encounter sudden 403 Forbidden errors on state-changing endpoints after migrating to cookie-based sessions or enforcing strict SameSite defaults.
 The browser silently attaches the session cookie per RFC 6265, but the backend rejects the request due to missing anti-forgery validation.
-Understanding Modern Authentication Fundamentals clarifies why stateful sessions require explicit request verification in decoupled frontend architectures.
+This walkthrough sits inside the Mitigating CSRF Attacks in Modern SPAs guide in the Modern Authentication Fundamentals reference, which explains why stateful sessions require explicit request verification in decoupled frontend architectures.

 Common operational symptoms include: